-From 1929 and during the 1930’s the company bulked up their local clientele in the Stroud and Gloucester area and of particular note, a business relationship that existed until recently with T.Butt & Son Ltd.
+From 1927 and during the 1930’s, the Cullimore Group bulked up local clientele in the Stroud and Gloucester area and of particular note, a business relationship with T.Butt & Son Ltd that existed until recently.

-The War years were spent with contracts for the flat bed lorries to carry parts for the Air Ministry, with half the fleet working on aerodrome construction in Devon and North Cornwall.
-In fact before the War they had been running to places like Hullavington, Boscombe Down and the Moreton Valence aerodrome works at Gloucester.
+The War Years were spent carrying parts for the Air Ministry, with half of the Cullimore fleet working on aerodrome construction in Devon and North Cornwall.
+In fact before the War they had been running to RAF locations including Hullavington, Boscombe Down and the Moreton Valence aerodrome works at Gloucester.

-After the war they delivered some 260,000 tons of gravel from Frampton to the Brabizon runway at Filton.
-Other projects followed later on various sections of the M4, M50 and M5 motorway between Worcester and Bristol.
-They also supplied and delivered aggregates for the Eagle Star building in Cheltenham whereas the haulage side of the business transported for British Steel in South Wales from 1963 until 2002 and is now involved with other work.
-The company is now involved in other work for local companies and do return loads.
+After the war, some 260,000 tonnes of gravel from Frampton was delivered to the Brabizon runway at Filton, Bristol.
+Other projects followed later on various sections of the M4, M50 and M5 motorways.
+Cullimore Group also supplied and delivered aggregates for the iconic Eagle Star building in Cheltenham, with the haulage side of the business transported materials for British Steel in South Wales from 1963 until 2002.

 Today, Cullimore Group employs close to 100 staff and drivers.
 Their knowledge and understanding of their customer base, based upon knowledge acquired and continually honed over nearly 100 years, is second to none.